jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

 {{ end }}
 ```

+Note that we can (and will) iterate over '$regularpages' multiple times.

 ## Highlighting active pages

 What we are missing are the active classes (what is the current path you are on).
+These classes can provide the auto-collapsing behaviour.
 We are going to collect them up front and put them in an array, so we can check if the page is an 'active' page or not.

 The slug of the current page can be retreived using: